Nebula Graph Architecture — A Bird’s Eye View

 Nebula Graph is an open-source distributed graph database solution.
-So as an open-source project, we’d like those who are interested in graph databases to know as much as possible how Nebula Graph is designed and why it is a highly performant database.
+As an open-source project, we would like those who are interested in graph databases to know as much as possible about it.
+This includes how Nebula Graph is designed and why it is a highly performant database.

 Nebula Graph Architecture Diagram

-The Meta Service not only stores and provides meta information about the graph, such as schema and graph partition information, but also takes the role of the coordinator to orchestra the data movement and to force the leader shift.
+The Meta Service does not only store and provide meta information about the graph, such as schema and graph partition information.
+It also takes the role of the coordinator to orchestrate the data movement and to force the leader shift.

 Separation of Query and Storage Layers